ibm-ecosystem-engineering/envizi-workshop-2024/110-Create-Industry-Specific-Org-Hierarchy/readme.md

 ## 1. Download the Template

-1. Download the sample Organization Hierarchy `Org-Hierarchy-IN-Bank.xlsx` from [here](./files/Org-Hierarchy-IN-Bank.xlsx) or from the shared folder.
+1. Download the sample Organization Hierarchy `Org-Hierarchy-IN-Bank.xlsx` from [here](./files/Org-Hierarchy-IN-Bank.xlsx) or from the shared Box folder.

 ## 2. Understand the template